MOXHARTZ/mx-discordtool/README.md

 - [x] Show player's whitelisted status
 - [x] Show player's in game informations (ping, health, armour and status)

+# Languages
+- For now, the bot is only available in english.
+If you want to add a new language go to here: [Bot Translations](https://github.com/MOXHARTZ/fivem-manager-bot-translations) and follow the instructions.

 # TODO
 - [ ] Inventory fast actions
 - [ ] Show ban list